-When is the best time to see the leaves?
+When is the best time to see autumn leaves in the South?

 It’s hard to predict peak fall colors.
 And, Of course, the brilliance of leaf color is a variable, too.
 It can be outstanding or it can be mediocre.
 But it is almost always awe-inspiring.

 Fall weather conditions favoring formation of brilliant autumn color are warm, sunny days followed by cool nights with temperatures below 45o F. On average, you can depend on color changes beginning mid October to early November.

 Before winter comes, do like many other travelers do – take to the hills and valleys to become a leaf watcher.
 And be inspired.

 Here’s a handy fall foliage map for planning your trip.